cdktf/cdktf-provider-googlebeta/docs/googleComputeStoragePool.java.md

 A description of this resource.
 Provide this property when you create the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.46.0/docs/resources/google_compute_storage_pool#description GoogleComputeStoragePool#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.47.0/docs/resources/google_compute_storage_pool#description GoogleComputeStoragePool#description}

+---

+##### `labels`<sup>Optional</sup> <a name="labels" id="@cdktf/provider-google-beta.googleComputeStoragePool.GoogleComputeStoragePool.Initializer.parameter.labels"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.String>

+Labels to apply to this storage pool.
+These can be later modified by the setLabels method.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.47.0/docs/resources/google_compute_storage_pool#labels GoogleComputeStoragePool#labels}

 ---